-- Develop skills in finding out what disabled children and young people want and need with a focus on the need to take the long view and think holistically about early intervention.
+- Develop skills in finding out what disabled young people want and need with a focus on the need to take the long view and think holistically about early intervention.

-The Early Help and Support for Disabled Children and Young People and their Families Course will explore the following areas:
+The Early Help and Support for Disabled Young People and their Families Course will explore the following areas:

-- Views and experiences of disabled children and young people
+- Views and experiences of disabled young people

-Developed awareness that the views and experiences of disabled children may be missed.
+Developed awareness that the views and experiences of disabled young people may be missed.

 - Involving young people in decision making; how and where does this start?
 How can we improve young people’s abilities to have a say